-&lt;sup>1 This report does not contain information regarding the sales, advertising, or promotion of heated, non-combusted cigarettes.
-Those data cannot be reported separately because only one company sold such products in 2020 and 2021 and when only one company reports in a category, the Commission does not include such information in order to avoid potential disclosure of individual company data.
+&lt;sup>1 The sales, advertising, and promotion information reported does not pertain to heated, non-combusted cigarettes.
+The Commission has collected information regarding such products.
+No companies sold or marketed such products in 2022.
+The 2021 data cannot be reported because only one company sold such products, and the Commission does not include such information in order to avoid potential disclosure of individual company data.